sleveque/control/README.md

-control is a library for solving certain PDE-constrained optimization problems.
+The software control is a library for solving certain PDE-constrained optimization problems.
 The software employs the Firedrake system to derive the finite element discretization of the problems considered, using the Python interface to PETSc for the derivation of the KKT conditions and the definition of the linear solvers.